chuckarama/kiln_ramp/README.md

 Changelog:
 ----------

+20220808
+- Added parameter (tempType) for Celsius or Fahrenheit temperature and readings
+- Added function (readAvgTemp) to remove "flutter" in MAX6675 readings.
+Temp moving average calculated by 24 readings over 5 seconds

 20220731
 - Changed parameter names to more closely match common kiln nomenclature
 - Added safety catch for mismatch upRampTemp to final soakTemp